jomero-hex/barrel-shifter/README.md

 ## Description:

 Consider an 8-bit shifting circuit that can perform a rotating-right or a rotating-left operation.
-An additional 1-bit control signal, <i>lr<i>, specifies the desired direction.
+An additional 1-bit control signal, <i>(lr), specifies the desired direction.

 1. Design the circuit using one rotate-right circuit, one rotate-left circuit, and one 2-to-1 multiplexer to select the desired result.
 Derive the code.